Business Credit and Personal Debt

 Banks calculate your personal debt usage ratio by comparing the balance on each of your credit cards or other revolving accounts to the credit limit on that account.
-For example:
+Here’s an example from Nav:

 Let’s say you have a credit card with a $1000 credit limit and the balance that appears on your credit report is $500.
 You are using 50% of your available credit, and that means you have a 50% debt usage ratio.

 Banks typically prefer personal debt usage to be less than 30%.

 Here are tips to manage your personal debt usage.